Brooklyn, Wellington: St Bernard's School

 The school started in 1935 when the Sisters of Mercy provided two sisters, Boniface and Fabian.
 It opened on 5 February of that year as St Anthony's School Brooklyn, in the church on Jefferson Street - the church itself opened in June 1911.
 At the time the school opened 44 Catholic children attended the local state school, 43 of whom transferred to St Anthony's on opening day.
 By the end of the year the roll had risen to 69.

 The building remained as one large church hall, installing a temporary partition during the week to create a second classroom.
 On Fridays after school had finished the partition and desks were removed and replaced with pews for the Mass on Sunday, after which the desks and partition were put back ready for school on Monday morning.

 In 1949 the then Parish Priest Father Paul Kane procured land at the present site on Taft Street.
 The parish re-located the church and had a new school built.
 However, in 1961 the parish and the school changed their name: the Priest who enacted this bore the name "Bernard".
 The Sisters of Mercy continued to run the school until 1973 when Doreen Barry became the first lay Principal.

+On the 17th of December 2025, St Bernard's School was closed.